Junxin-L/PQ-PSI/libPSI/Tools/obf-mlkem/README.md

 ## How to use it

-There are two ways to use the code right now.

-### 1. Use the pieces directly

-If you want the low-level building blocks:

 - `MlKem`
-  Use this if you want raw ML-KEM keygen, encaps, and decaps.
+  Use this if you want ML-KEM keygen, encaps, and decaps.

 - `Kemeleon`
   Use this if you want to encode or decode ML-KEM public keys and ciphertexts using the Figure 3 of https://eprint.iacr.org/2024/1086.pdf.